Things to do in Budapest

 2Staircase XVII

-The tour starts off with Staircase XVII, which is a decorated gold plated staircase.
-It leads to the main floor of the Parliament Building.
-Beautiful stained glass windows, rich and decorative frescoes welcome visitors to the opulence of the Parliament Building.
+The tour begins with Staircase XVII, a gold-plated staircase adorned with decorations.
+It takes you to the main floor of the Parliament Building, where beautiful stained glass windows and rich, decorative frescoes greet visitors, showcasing the building's opulence.

 budapest parliament